-The Disability Discrimination Act 1995 defines a disabled person as one who has a physical or mental impairment which has a substantial and long-term adverse effect on a persons' ability to carry out normal day-to-day

-- The admission of pupils with disabilities is considered in the first instance in the same way as non-disabled pupils.
+- The Disability Discrimination Act 1995 defines a disabled person as one who has a physical or mental impairment which has a substantial and long-term adverse effect on a persons' ability to carry out normal day-to-day activities.
+Most children with Special Needs will not be disabled within the meaning of the Act. - The admission of pupils with disabilities is considered in the first instance in the same way as nondisabled pupils.
 Further considerations are made in the light of need and accessibility. - It is the Governors' Policy to accommodate pupils with disabilities should parents wish. - Steps are taken to prevent any pupils being treated less favorably than other pupils. - In practice we ensure that classroom and extra-curricular activities encourage the participation of all pupils, including those categorized as having Special Educational Needs. - Staff organise human and physical resources within the school to increase access to learning and participation by all pupils. - The school has a number of resources available to support a range of disabilities immediately however we recognise that each child's needs are individual and will be assessed and addressed as such through collaboration with the child, parents, governors and, if applicable, additional support